HOW BRANDS INCORPORATE THE SOCRATIC METHOD

 Why It Works:

-They sent "hazardous" kits to creators to ask: "Is the enemy age, or is it your environment?"
-It reframed skincare as defense rather than vanity.
+They sent their products to creators and asked: "Is the enemy age, or is it your environment?"
+It reframed skincare as a defense move, rather than an argument about vanity.

 Previous